 The engagement journal facilitates having productive discussion in class by ensuring students will have read and reflected on the material ahead of time.
 Each student will create an engagement journal which are to be submitted weekly.
 Students should demonstrate that they have understood and digested the material and where possible share their own insights.
-The journal will also aid students in writing their own short story as they increasingly become aware of how the stories function as literature.
+The journal will also aid students in writing their own short story as they increasingly become aware of how the stories function as literature and interact with major topics.